quillaja/pmon/README.md

 # pmon
 Monitors memory usage for linux processes.

-Essentially it reads `/proc/<pid>/mstat`, extracts the 'size' and 'resident', tracks maximum values, and prints this data to standard out each interval.
+Essentially it reads `/proc/<pid>/statm` (see [PROC(5)](http://man7.org/linux/man-pages/man5/proc.5.html)),
+extracts the 'size' and 'resident', tracks maximum values, and prints this data to standard out each interval.
 Various user options exist to change the interval, run-time length, and output format.
 It can operate on multiple PIDs at once.

     Usage: pmon [FLAG]...
 [PID]...
     Monitor process memory and outputs in various formats.